Colleges will accept either the SAT or ACT. So which should you take?

 3. The ACT has a Science section, while the SAT does not.

-You don't need to know anything about amoebas or chemical reactions for the ACT Science section.
-It is meant to test your reading and reasoning skills based upon a given set of facts.
+The ACT science section is meant to test your reading and reasoning skills based upon a set of data or conflicting viewpoints.
 But if you're a true science-phobe, the SAT might be a better fit.

-4. The ACT tests more advanced math concepts.
+4. Both tests now have the same advanced math concepts.